littleredcomputer/odex-js/README.md

 ```

 To represent the differential equation, we write a
-routine that computes y' given y at the point x.
+routine that computes y&prime; given y at the point x.
 For this example it's very
 simple:

 ```js